We’re sharing 35 ideas to decorate your door for Easter this year, you’ll find some fun DIYs and cute decor from some of our favorite shops.

 I love when people get creative and this is a perfect example of great creativity.
 If you have a grapevine wreath that doesn’t look much like Easter at all.
 You can head out for a walk around your neighborhood to collect feathers and anything else that reminds you of Easter.
 You can also hand paint some eggs to look like birds eggs you would find.
 Then with your collection, grab a hot glue gun and add them to your wreath.
 It’s a great and inexpensive DIY you could also do with your kids.

 Family Welcome Sign

 This welcome sign is one of my personal favorites.
 I love how you can simply add some personalization to a spring wreath.
 It’s a beautiful way to welcome your guests over to celebrate Easter.

 While this could be a fun DIY to do, you could also buy them from a small shop.
 I’m a huge fan of buying Homemade Doormat with Etsy.
 I love how creative they are, and if you don’t have the time to DIY, this is a great way to get creative with your Easter decor this year.

 These adorable bunny door hangers are a fun way to add some easter charm to your home.
 You can hang these on the front of your door, on the door handle, or even on the railing of your home.

 If you’re a fan of going big or going home, this giant reusable easter egg decoration is perfect for you.
 It has three levels where you can show off your favorite Easter decor.
 This handmade decoration for your front door can be found here on Etsy.

-I’ve always loved rustic, farm signs, especially the super cute ones like Petter Cottontail.
+I’ve always loved rustic, farm signs, especially the super cute ones like this Peter Cottontail sign.
 The sign is uniquely designed to be weathered and rustic.
 The sign is printed on vinyl so it will hold up in all weather, which makes it a great idea for Easter door decorations.